Computer Science & Computer Engineering (CSCE)

 CSCE A462 Data Mining 3 Credits

-Survey and application of techniques for classification, clustering and association rule mining.
+Survey and application of techniques for data mining including classification, clustering and association rule mining.
 Covers rule-based, tree-based, statistical and regression approaches.

 Special Note: Not available for credit to students who have completed CSCE A662.